AI for HR & Recruiting

 Tools — Greenhouse, Lever, Workable, or dedicated ATS with AI.
 Many use AI for matching and ranking.

 Approach — Define job requirements.
 AI screens and ranks.
-Human reviews shortlist.
-Use for volume; human for fairness and fit.
-Audit for bias (see below).
+Human reviews the shortlist.
+Use AI for volume; human for fairness and fit.
+Audit for bias regularly.

 Interview Scheduling

-What AI does — Coordinate availability, send invites, reschedule.
+What AI does — Coordinate availability, send invites, reschedule automatically.
 Reduces back-and-forth.

 Tools — Calendly, Goodtime, or ATS with scheduling.
 Some use AI for optimal slot suggestions.

 Approach — Integrate with calendar and ATS.
 Candidates self-schedule.
-Human can override.
-Straightforward automation.
+Human can override anytime.

 Candidate Sourcing